ronald-de-rooij/radioswitch-laravel/README.md

 `learning-by-testing`) and an abbreviation (`lbt`).
 The abbreviated version is optional; you can also just use the slug.

 - `sudo docker run -it --rm -v ${PWD}:/app -w /app -u $(id -u):$(id -g) app-init dos2unix app/template/*`

+> ⚠ **Warning:** ⚠
+>
+> Before you run the next script, ensure you have all your necessary data ready!
+The script does not work well if it
+> is interrupted!
+>
+> Also, unless you need to run two databases side-by-side, just keep the default names for all the database questions.

 - `sudo docker run -it --rm -v ${PWD}:/app -w /app -u $(id -u):$(id -g) app-init sh app/template/install.sh`
 - Check if there are any code climate errors in the generated code, as described in the [Daily development routine](laravel-docs/dailyTasks/localTasks.md#code-climate).
 If errors are found, fix them.